WHAT’S UP WITH THIS WEBSITE?

 A sentient being has the capacity to feel emotions, to perceive surroundings, and to experience life as a fully self-aware individual.
 These animals——just like you and your companion animals——have central nervous systems with spinal cords, pain receptors, and brains, which means that they have the capacity to experience pain and suffering.
 Don’t all sentient beings have the right to live free from harm by humans——especially because humans have the great fortune of being able to behave morally, to think rationally, and to live happy and healthy lives without consuming animals or their bodily secretions?

 MANY MORE REASONS TO GO VEGAN

-While this website focuses primarily on compassion for the suffering animals, there are many important motivations for going vegan, such as climate change, human health, widespread air and water pollution, water wastage and water scarcity, deforestation, land degradation, topsoil erosion, water scarcity, antibiotic resistance, species extinction, habitat destruction, desertification, ocean dead zones, and worldwide human hunger and starvation.
+While this website focuses primarily on compassion for the suffering animals, there are many important motivations for going vegan, such as climate change, human health, widespread air and water pollution, water wastage and water scarcity, deforestation, land degradation, topsoil erosion, species extinction, habitat destruction, desertification, ocean dead zones, worldwide human hunger and starvation, antibiotic resistance, and the development of zoonotic diseases that become deadly pandemics.
 These other issues are referenced throughout this website, and on the RESOURCES page.